edgedb/edgedb/docs/stdlib/numbers.rst

                   std::bit_count(val: int32) -> int64
                   std::bit_count(val: int64) -> int64

-    Count the number of set bits in an integer.
+    Return the number of bits set in the binary representation of the absolute value of the integer.
+This is also known as the population count.

     .. code-block:: edgeql-repl